Marine Research in Ireland Overview

 In addition, there are a range of agencies such as Enterprise Ireland, the IDA, BIM, SEAI and Údarás na Gaeltachta, involved in enterprise development that also have a significant role to play and are of critical importance to achieving a fully translational research capacity in Ireland.

-As part of the implementing actions of Ireland’s Marine Research & Innovation Strategy 2017-2021, in collaboration with the Marine Research Funders’ Forum, we attempt to record and analyse marine related projects funded in Ireland through national and international funding schemes.
+As part of the implementing actions of Ireland’s Marine Research & Innovation Strategy 2017-2021, in collaboration with the Marine Research Funders’ Forum, marine related projects funded in Ireland through national and international funding schemes are recorded and analysed.
 Details on marine research projects funded / active during the lifetime of the Strategy are provided in the Research Database.
 Projects are searchable by various queries.

 If you have received marine research funding and your project is not listed, please contact the Marine Institute at MRIS [at] marine [dot] ie.